LASEK

 - The high number of LASEK in Iran

-Diagnostic and surgical centers accordance with today’s European standards is performing the highest quality operations in Iran.
+Diagnostic and surgical centres accordant with today's European standards are performing the highest quality operations in Iran.
 Another reason for LASEK in Iran is its lower cost compared to other countries.

 How long should I stay for LASEK In Iran?